On small-time local controllability: Introduction

-While this definition of reachable sets using measurable controls is widely used and studied in the literature (cf.~\cite{sussmannlie1983},~\cite{sus1987},~\cite{MK:1990}), some authors consider other classes of controls such as piecewise-constant controls~\cite{KAG:1992} and bang-bang controls~\cite{AK:1974} for studying control systems and their reachable sets.
-One can show that, in general, the reachable sets defined using these different classes of controls are not the same.
-The connections between some of these reachable sets have been studied in the literature~\cite{KAG:1992},~\cite{sus1987},~\cite{AK:1974}.

 Among different notions of controllability proposed in the literature, small-time local controllability is arguably the most fundamental one.
-A control system is small-time locally controllable form a point $x_0$ if, for all times $t>0$, the reachable set $\mathrm{R}_{\mathcal{X}}(< t,x_0)$ contains a neighbourhood of $x_0$ (a more rigorous definition will be given later in the paper).
-It is clear from the definition that, by having the reachable sets, one can completely characterize small-time local controllability of the system.
-However, a complete analytic description of reachable sets of a control system requires solving a family of nonlinear differential equations, which is generally very difficult, if not impossible.
-In the past few decades, many different approaches have been developed for studying reachable sets of a control system.
-The essence of most of these approaches can be explained using the fundamental result of Nagano~\cite{TN:1966}, which connects the diffeomorphism invariant properties of a system to the Lie algebra of the vector fields of the of the system (cf.~\cite{YK-TO:16} for a beautiful alternative approach to study small-time local controllability).
-Using these approaches, small-time local controllability has been studied throughly in the literature and many sufficient conditions (cf.~\cite{AK:1974}, \cite{sussmanna1978}, \cite{sussmannlie1983}, \cite{sus1987}, \cite{RH:ADL:2004}) as well as some necessary conditions (cf.~\cite{GS:1986}, \cite{sus1987}, \cite{MK:1987}, \cite{MIK:1998}) have been developed.
-However, to our knowledge, many basic questions about properties of small-time locally controllable systems are still unanswered.
-Moreover, except for some specific classes of systems (cf.~\cite{sussmancontrollability1972},~\cite{NNP:1976},~\cite{COA-ADL:2012}), the characterization of small-time local controllability for nonlinear systems is far from complete.
+A control system $\mathcal{X}$ is small-time locally controllable (STLC) from a point $x_0$ if, for every $t>0$, the reachable set $\mathrm{R}_{\mathcal{X}}(\le t, x_0)$ contains a neighborhood of $x_0$.
+Different approaches have been proposed in the literature for characterizing small-time local controllability using the local information of the vector fields of the system.
+The essence of most of these approaches can be explained using the fundamental result of Nagano~\cite{TN:1966}, which connects the diffeomorphism invariant properties of a system to the Lie algebra of its the vector fields (cf.~\cite{YK-TO:16} for an alternative approach to study small-time local controllability).
+Using these approaches, small-time local controllability of systems has been studied in the literature and many sufficient conditions (cf.~\cite{RH:ADL:2004,AK:1974,sussmanna1978,sussmannlie1983,sus1987}) as well as some necessary conditions (cf.~\cite{MK:1987,MIK:1998,GS:1986,sus1987}) have been developed.
+Despite these deep results, in general, the gap between the necessary and sufficient controllability conditions is large and complete characterization of small-time local controllability is only possible for some specific classes of systems (cf.~\cite{COA-ADL:2012,NNP:1976,sussmancontrollability1972}).
+In what follows we review some of these ideas and connect them with the fundamental questions about small-time locally controllable systems.